Walt Disney Concert Hall captured the eyes and ears of the world from the moment it opened, radically reshaping the cultural landscape of Los Angeles.

 Explore the many sides of the Russian Romantic who wore his passion on his sleeve.

-Explore the rich musical relationship between the LA Phil and our Creative Chair John Adams in this enthralling selection of his works performed by the...
+Explore the rich musical relationship between the LA Phil and the John and Samantha Williams Creative Chair John Adams in this enthralling selection of his...

 USC student Polina Cherezova talked with innovative pianist Conrad Tao ahead of his Power to the People! festival concert.